Real-time Clock

 end tell

-You can customize the appearance of the clock by editing the individual graphic elements in the video folder, in Photoshop or another graphics editor.
-In the first instance, it might be better to retain the size of the original elements.
+The graphic elements of the hour, minute, and second hands are pictures of the hands on a transparent background.
+You can customize the appearance of the clock by editing the individual graphic elements in the video folder using a graphics editor.
+For best results, it might be ideal to retain the size of the original elements.
 Make sure you retain the transparency when saving your new elements.